Ometria/ometria.react_native_sdk/README.md

 * `currency`: (`String`, required) - A string representing the currency in ISO currency format. e.g. `"USD"`, `"GBP"`
 * `price`: (`float`, required) - A float value representing the pricing.
 * `items`: (`Array[OmetriaBasketItem]`) - An array containing the item entries in this basket.
+* `link`: (`String`) - A deeplink to the web or in-app page for this basket.
+Can be used in a notification sent to the user, e.g. "Forgot to check out?
+Here's your basket to continue: 'https://eg.com/basket_url'".
+Following that link should take them straight to the basket page.

 ### `OmetriaBasketItem`